bkancharla/jsonb-spring-boot/README.md

 **Jsonb data type integration with spring boot**

-Usage of postgres sql with spring -boot to create ,replace and update(specific fields in jsonb data)
+Usage of postgres sql with spring-boot to create, replace and update(specific fields in jsonb data)

 **Technologies used**

-1.JDK1.8
+1. JDK1.8
 2. Spring-boot
-3. hibernate-types-52<
+3. hibernate-types-52
 4. Lombok
 5. Postgres Sql